How to Create a Bootable Installer for macOS

 3. Select the internal disk of the Mac as the boot volume and click Continue

 4. Restart the Mac from this disk.
-To check which disk you’re using as startup, go to Apple menu → System Preferences → Startup disk.
+To check which disk you’re using as a startup, go to Apple menu → System Preferences → Startup disk.
 Make sure your internal HD is selected

 5. Connect to Wi-Fi—you might need to have some firmware updates during the installation